210215-USF-NET/Events-Presentation-Group/eventsNotes.md

 -   you can invoke an event by calling the "Invoke" method on your event reference variable.
 -   to raise an event, declare the event(the event handler) in another class with the same signature as the initial event.
 -   you will normally want to define this wrapper method with the protected and virtual modifiers so subscriber classes can redefine this method to handle the event as needed for their case.
--   in the case of a derived/child class, you will want to make sure that the base class onEvent method is called to ensure that the registered delegates receive the event
+-   in the case of a derived/child class, you will want to make sure that the base class OnEvent method is called to ensure that the registered delegates receive the event

 # how does a subscriber register an event?
 -   A subscriber registers an event by creating a method with a matching signature to the original event